Zalmoxis: Herodotus

 It is difficult to define the time when a cult to Zalmoxis may have existed.
 It is only certain that it predates Herodotus, who lived in the 5th century BC.
 Some scholars have suggested that the archaic doctrine of Zalmoxis points to a heritage from before the times of Indo-Europeans, but this is difficult, if not impossible, to demonstrate.

 Plato claims that Zalmoxis was also a great physician who took a holistic approach to healing body and soul (psyche), being thus used by Plato for his own philosophical conceptions.

+According to Dan Dana, Herodotus "constitutes the singular pertinent ancient source regarding Zalmoxis."
+Zoe Petre stated that all theories about Zamolxianism are mere speculations, with Herdotodus being the only author who knew one of its moments.
+Ion Pogorilovschi wrote that the cosmogonic worldview of the Geto-Dacians remains unknown in ancient sources.